Craig Chalquist, PhD, PhD

 At the same time, I’ve kept one foot planted in the soil outside higher ed: workshops, study groups, public programs, public lectures and discussions, civic and business presentations, corporate consulting, retreat center offerings, continuing ed, outreach to activists, volunteering, podcasts, panels, and interviews.
 I’ve spoken to organizations as far apart on the political spectrum as Harvard Radcliffe and Modern Day Riflemen.
 Neither of my PhDs included any instruction on how to bring what I had learned into the world.
 I had to figure it out.

-As I’ve done all this, publishing books and chapters along the way, I’ve watched the schools and programs I worked in succumb to bureaucracy, political infighting, overregulation, and self-justification.
+As I’ve done all this, publishing books and chapters along the way, I’ve watched the schools and programs I worked in succumb to bureaucracy, political infighting, overregulation, and self-constriction.
 Most transformative programs lie along the political left of the spectrum, and the left’s knee-jerk response to being attacked by anti-intellectual bigots is to contract into defensiveness: more rubrics, more evidence, more stringency, all to convince people who won’t ever be convinced of the value of what we do because it frightens them.

 I have even had to fight for my faculty to use books more than five years old.
 There are courses we can’t teach—and wisdom we can’t offer—because certain books were never published as e-texts.
 In one of them, the great Sufi philosopher Ibn 'Arabi is quoted as saying that hardened doctrines are a form of idolatry.